 Our experience

 We found LastPass to be fairly easy to navigate and use.
-We installed the LastPass Business extension on our Google Chrome browser.
-Every type of information you can input into your vault is clearly labeled on the dashboard.
+We installed the LastPass Chrome extension and iOS app onto our devices.
+Both versions provided checklists to teach you all the features and tour your vault.

 For testing, we navigated to Amazon and opened the create account page.
 The LastPass icon popped up on several lines to autofill our information.
 It also suggested a strong password to use with our account.

-Although the LastPass icon was convenient in this case, we found it popping up when it wasn't needed.
+Although the LastPass icon was convenient in these cases, we found it popping up when it wasn't needed.
 We went to save an image on Photopea and the LastPass icon blocked the image name cell.
 Luckily, LastPass does have a Never URLs section in its settings where you can add sites to whitelist.

 How much does LastPass cost?

-LastPass ranges in price from Free–$4.00/mo.
+LastPass ranges in price from $3.00–$4.00/mo.
 There's a free version along with a Premium plan and a Families plan.

 The free version of LastPass comes with a surprising number of useful features like autofill capabilities and a password generator.
 This is great for anyone who doesn’t need to share their passwords with anyone else or use them across multiple devices.